TxDOT/ELRSQ/route-builder.md

   //Clipping to desired From and To

-  clippedLine = clipFromTo(returnedFeatureGeom, theFrom, theTo, myPrjAttributes);
+  clippedLine = clipFromToAndMakeGeoJson(returnedFeatureGeom, theFrom, theTo, myPrjAttributes);
   return clippedLine;
 }